-- · We are bound to adhere to sanctions from many jurisdictions, including the U.S., United Kingdom, European Union and Canada, due to our domicile and location of offices. - Past port calls by our vessels or third-party vessels participating in Revenue Sharing Agreements (or RSAs) to countries that are subject to sanctions imposed by the U.S., European Union and the United Kingdom could harm our business. - Failure to comply with the U.S. Foreign Corrupt Practices Act, the UK Bribery Act, the UK Criminal Finances Act and similar laws in other jurisdictions could result in fines, criminal penalties, contract terminations and an adverse effect on our business. - · The shipping industry is subject to substantial environmental and other regulations, which may significantly limit operations and increase expenses. - · Climate change and greenhouse gas restrictions may adversely impact our operations and markets. - Increasing scrutiny and changing expectations from investors, lenders, customers and other market participants with respect to ESG policies and practices may impose additional costs on us or expose us to additional risks. - Our operations may be subject to economic substance requirements in the Marshall Islands and other offshore jurisdictions, which could impact our business. - Regulations relating to ballast water discharge may adversely affect our operational results and financial condition. - The smuggling of drugs or other contraband onto our vessels may lead to governmental claims against us.
+- We are bound to adhere to sanctions from many jurisdictions, including the U.S., United Kingdom, European Union and Canada, due to our domicile and location of offices. - Past port calls by our vessels or third-party vessels participating in Revenue Sharing Agreements (or RSAs) to countries that are subject to sanctions imposed by the U.S., European Union and the United Kingdom could harm our business. - Failure to comply with the U.S. Foreign Corrupt Practices Act, the UK Bribery Act, the UK Criminal Finances Act, the UK Economic Crime and Corporate Transparency Act and similar laws in other jurisdictions could result in fines, criminal penalties, contract terminations and an adverse effect on our business. - The shipping industry is subject to substantial environmental and other regulations, which may significantly limit operations and increase expenses and adversely impact insurance coverage. - Climate change and greenhouse gas restrictions may adversely impact our operations and markets. - Increasing scrutiny and changing expectations from certain investors, lenders, customers and other market participants with respect to ESG policies and practices may impose additional costs on us or expose us to additional risks. - Our operations may be subject to economic substance requirements in the Marshall Islands and other offshore jurisdictions, which could impact our business. - · Regulations relating to ballast water discharge may adversely affect our operational results and financial condition. - · The smuggling of drugs or other contraband onto our vessels may lead to governmental claims against us.